metafates/testo/docs/tutorial.md

 }
 ```

-This is the only change needed. `testo` automatically initializes and uses them.
+The only change needed. `testo` automatically initializes and uses specified plugins.

 Since `AddNewMethods` is now embedded, it's possible to use new methods it defines: